 In this webinar, Wolfgang will explain the traceability requirements for software, and how the requirements can be efficiently applied in agile software development projects.
 The main challenges seen today are:

 The waterfall approach to device design documentation is not ideally suited to the agile product development model.
-Longer, predefined development phases in the waterfall approach (e.g., planning, design, development, verification and validation) are replaced by shorter, iterative development phases called sprints.
-Maintaining traceability in design documents becomes a major burden, because system and software requirements evolve in parallel with design and code.
+Longer, predefined development phases in the waterfall approach (e.g., planning, design, development, verification, and validation) are replaced by shorter, iterative development phases called sprints.
+Maintaining traceability in design documents becomes a major burden because system and software requirements evolve in parallel with design and code.

-Traceability from architecture, to design, to code and interfaces is hard to establish and less useful with state of the art software development tools and best practices.
+Traceability from architecture, to design, to code and interfaces is hard to establish and less useful with state-of-the-art software development tools and best practices.

-About Your Traceability Matrix Webinar Instructor Wolfgang Huber
+About Your Instructor Wolfgang Huber

-Wolfgang Huber is Co-Founder of Matrix Requirement Medical.
+Wolfgang Huber is the Co-Founder of Matrix Requirement Medical.
 He is a software engineer that will be speaking on IEC 62304 and the requirements for software documentation in a 510k submission.
 His company developed a web-based application to help medical devices organize documentation (requirements, specifications, use cases, tests, risk analysis) for their Design History File (DHF).
-The software eliminates the need to exchange word documents, maintains version control and automatically creates a traceability matrix.
+The software eliminates the need to exchange word documents, maintains version control, and automatically creates a traceability matrix.
 The company website includes testimonials for customers that use the software for creating their 510k submission documents.